ksu-cs-textbooks/cis400/content/1-object-orientation/01-objects/09-objects-in-memory.md

 Planet earth = new Planet(1, 1);
 ```

-Unlike our `double` and other primitive values, this allocated memory holds a _reference_ (an starting address of the memory where the object was allocated).
+Unlike our `double` and other primitive values, this allocated memory holds a _reference_ (a starting address of the memory where the object was allocated).
 We indicate this with a box and arrow connecting the variable and object in our memory diagram:

 ![The memory diagram for the earth variable](/images/1.1.7.3.png)